melc/catalog/README.md

 [http://clappaws.club/](http://clappaws.club/)
 [http://34.214.27.203/](http://34.214.27.203/)

 Catalog app is a small restful CRUD app with python flask and postgresql sqlalchemy deploying on apache2 server hosted on AWS lightsail ubuntu 16.04 LTS.
-This app is to display sport equipments categories and items to the general public, and allow authorized users to create, update, and delete categories and items.
+This app is to display sport equipments categories and items to the general public, and allow authorized users to create and update categories and items, and delete items.

 ## Technical Features

 - Apache2
 - Ubuntu 16.04 on AWS lightsail
 - VirtualEnv
-- Virtualbox and Vagrant
 - Python 3.5/3.6
 - Twitter Bootstrap 4
 - Coverage and Tox *(cross-platform cross-version test tools)*